 Duration: 60 - 90 minutes

 Recommended age : from 10 years

 The times of the "Stone Age" were really tough.
 In their roles as hunters, collectors, farmers and tool makers, our ancestors worked their legs and backs against wooden plows in the stony earth.
 Of course, the progress didn't stop with the wooden plow.
 People were always looking for better tools and more productive factories to make their jobs more efficient.

-À Stone Age , the players live in this time, just like our ancestors.
+À Stone Age , the players live in this era, just like our ancestors.
 They collect wood, break stone and wash their gold from the river.
 They trade freely, expand their village and thus reach new levels of civilization.
-With a balance of luck and planning, players compete for food in this prehistoric era.
+With a balance of luck and planning, players compete for food in this prehistoric time.